ebcoop/rulesandpolicies/Rules.md

    a)  at the meeting, the member must be afforded a full opportunity to be heard and is entitled to call witnesses and cross-examine witnesses called against the member;

-   b) if the member fails to attend at the time and place mentioned, without reasonable excuse, the memberâ€™s alleged conduct must be considered and the co-operative may decide on the evidence before it, despite the absence of the member;
+   b) if the member fails to attend at the time and place mentioned, without reasonable excuse, the member’s alleged conduct must be considered and the co-operative may decide on the evidence before it, despite the absence of the member;

    c) once the alleged conduct is considered, the co-operative may decide to expel the member concerned;